The trail is open from

 WHAT MAKES THIS NATURE TRAIL DIFFERENT?

-The beautiful blue butterfly shaped boards are changed with the seasons
+The beautiful blue butterfly shaped boards are updated with the

 Learn not only about about animals and plants, but also about geology, human influence and even the weather.
 Be surprised at some strange revelations from local experts!

 See the mute swans, Britain's largest birds, weighing in at 10kgs.
 The second most populated moulting herd in the UK!

 The most northerly nature trail in England.

 It’s FREE and easy to get to.
 Easy to follow instructions.
 Some sections are easy access.

 Educational for all ages and a downloadable Explorer Quiz for kids with certificate.

 14 nature information boards over a 2.8 mile walk; allow a minimum time of 2 hours.

 Start (NT 99390 53557) in Coronation Park with amazing nature sculptures.
 Finish with spectacular views from Spittal cliffs (NU 01241 50701).